mospatar/groupproject/README.md

 # groupproject

-Our project contain three pieces.
+Our project contain four pieces.
 The Rmd files should be read in that order.

-1) Visualization of existing china shock research (NOTE: This work is a replication of research conducted by David Autor.
+1) Data visualization_commuting zone: Visualization of existing china shock research (NOTE: This work is a replication of research conducted by David Autor.
 It relies on his compiled datasets and just recreates the images in R that he was able to complete with data from 1990s-2000)
-3) Data Cleaning for Subsequent Machine Learning
+2) DataCleaningGroup: Data Cleaning for Subsequent Machine Learning
-4) Machine Learning using county data from 2000 - 2020
+3) Death_Prediction: Machine Learning using county data from 2000 - 2020
-5) Text Analysis on news data referencing china imports
+4) text: Text Analysis on news data referencing china imports

 Our data sources include
   - CNN News Articles from 2011 to 2022: https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning